 - a.
-The PZC will review concept plans.
-Public input will be solicited prior to the PZC hearing the proposal.
-First, the Driggs PZC will review the concept plans and make comments and a recommendation, then the County PZC will review the concept plans. - b.
+The PZCJoint P&Z will review concept plans.
+Public input will be solicited prior to the PZCJoint P&Z hearing the proposal. - b.
 Subdivisions require a pre-application conference with the Administrator before submitting an application for concept plan. - c.
-Within seven (7) calendar days of receipt of a complete concept plan application, the Administrator will distribute the application and other submittal materials for review by internal County and external agencies impacted by or which have jurisdiction related to the proposed development, including the County Assessor and fire marshal, and Driggs Planning Administrator and Driggs PZC.
-The Driggs PZC will consider the concept plans at their next meeting and forward comments and recommendations to the County Administrator. - d.
+Within seven (7) calendar days of receipt of a complete concept plan application, the Administrator will distribute the application and other submittal materials for review by internal County and external agencies impacted by or which have jurisdiction related to the proposed development, including the County Assessor and fire marshal. - d.
 Within thirty (30) calendar days of the day the application is transmitted, County and external agencies' comments are due. - e.
-Within seven (7) calendar days of the close of the agency comment period, or the resolution of any matters identified by a commenting agency, the Administrator will transmit the application and any County or other agency comments to the PZC for its review of the concept plan. - f.
-Within fifteen (15) calendar days of its meeting, the PZC and Administrator will assemble any additional comments on the concept plan and forward same to the applicant for consideration in developing its preliminary plat application. - g.
+Within seven (7) calendar days of the close of the agency comment period, or the resolution of any matters identified by a commenting agency, the Administrator will transmit the application and any County or other agency comments to the PZCJoint P&Z for its review of the concept plan. - f.
+Within fifteen (15) calendar days of its meeting, the PZCJoint P&Z and Administrator will assemble any additional comments on the concept plan and forward same to the applicant for consideration in developing its preliminary plat application. - g.
 Approval of a concept plan does not constitute approval of a final plat.

-The comments of the Administrator, reviewing departments and agencies, and the PZC will be limited to those related to:
+The comments of the Administrator, reviewing departments and agencies, and the PZCJoint P&Z will be limited to those related to:

 - a.
-The concept plan's compliance with the policies of the comprehensive plan, the Driggs AOI LDC, other County codes, including Chapter 6, Subdivision Development Standards; - b.
-The requirements of the reviewing agencies or other jurisdictions providing public services to the proposed subdivision; and - c.
+The concept plan's compliance with the policies of the comprehensive plan, the LDC, other County codes, including Chapter 6, Subdivision Development Standards; - b.
+The requirements and recommendations of the reviewing agencies or other jurisdictions providing public services to the proposed subdivision; and - c.
 Other health, safety, or general welfare concerns that may be brought to the County's attention.

 - a.
-Since the review process for concept plans does not result in a final decision or land entitlements, no written decision by the Administrator or PZC is provided.
-However, the record will indicate by motion of the PZC a determination that the matters related to the proposed subdivision are sufficiently addressed, such that application for preliminary plat approval is appropriate. - b.
+Since the review process for concept plans does not result in a final decision or land entitlements, no written decision by the Administrator or PZCJoint P&Z is provided.
+However, the record will indicate by motion of the PZCJoint P&Z a determination that the matters related to the proposed subdivision are sufficiently addressed, such that application for preliminary plat approval is appropriate. - b.
 Following approval of a concept plan, detailed plans, the plat, required studies and specifications for the installation of improvements required may be prepared and submitted.

-The application for preliminary plat must be submitted within nine (9) months of the date of the County PZC's meeting and determination.
+The application for preliminary plat must be submitted within nine (9) months of the date of the PZC'sJoint P&Z's meeting and determination.